Dell Alienware AW2726DM vs MSI MPG 271QR QD-OLED X50

 - No Ethernet port — monitor lacks network hub functionality; separate network adapter needed

-- OLED technology commands a significant price premium over comparable IPS or VA LCD panels
+- OLED technology commands a significant price premium over comparable IPS or VA LCD panels — verify whether this affects your specific use case before purchase

 - On-screen display navigation requires familiarisation — multi-press joystick menus can feel unintuitive initially